meraccos/meraccos/README.md

 Hi, I'm Meraj!
 I'm currently focusing on reinforcement learning and robotics, especially in the context of UAVs.
-I enjoy working on autonomous systems and simulation environments.
+I enjoy working on autonomous systems and ML applications of it.
 Feel free to reach out if you want to work together or discuss any of my repos!

 ![](https://komarev.com/ghpvc/?username=meraccos)